 It’s a bird.
 It’s a plane.
 It’s a… superfood?
-Though there’s no medical definition for what qualifies as a “superfood,” it’s a term loo9 SuperFoodssely used to describe an edible with higher-than-average nutritional benefits.
+Though there’s no medical definition for what qualifies as a “superfood,” it’s a term loosely used to describe an edible with higher-than-average nutritional benefits.
 These are foods so good for you that you can’t afford not to incorporate them into your diet.
 And the best part?
 Many of them are as delicious as they are nutritious.
 Here are nine superfoods to stock your pantry with today.

 1) Blueberries